colorstackorg/oyster/CONTRIBUTING.md

 ### Environment Variables

-Set up your environment variable files by duplicating `.env.example` to `.env` in a few places:
+Set up your environment variable files by doing the following:

-- `/apps/admin-dashboard/.env.example`
+- Duplicate `/apps/admin-dashboard/.env.example` to
+  `/apps/admin-dashboard/.env`.
-- `/apps/api/.env.example`
+- Duplicate `/apps/api/.env.example` to `/apps/api/.env`.
-- `/apps/member-profile/.env.example`
+- Duplicate `/apps/member-profile/.env.example` to `/apps/member-profile/.env`.
-- `/packages/core/.env.example`
+- Duplicate `/apps/core/.env.example` to `/apps/core/.env`.

 You'll notice that a lot of environment variables are empty.
 Most of these empty variables are tied to the 3rd party integrations we have with platforms such as